 Students who test at the 202 level or above are required to complete only one course at that level to qualify for the B. A. With the consent of the instructor, students may elect to take a course at a higher level than the indicated placement level.
 Native and near native speakers of languages offered by the department are placed individually on the basis of the level of language competence in their native language.

-Prior to taking the placement exam, you will be asked to provide information about yourself and your previous foreign language study.
-Please fill out the form completely.
+- Prior to taking the placement test, you will be asked to provide information about yourself and your previous foreign language study.
+Please fill out completely.

 - When the test has been completed, you will be able to view your score.
 The department office will then submit your placement level information to the Registrar’s Office which allows registration.